 Biology of the Cell

-Copyright © 2013 Société Française des Microscopies and Société Biologie Cellulaire de France
+© Société Française des Microscopies and Société Biologie Cellulaire de France

 Online ISSN: 1768-322X

-Effective with the 2013 volume, this journal will be published in an online-only format.
-No printed edition will be published.
+Effective with the 2013 volume, this journal is being published in an online-only format.
+No printed edition is available.
 Your article will therefore appear online-only.
 Furthormore, there will no cost to authors for the publication of colour images in the online-only edition.
 Please see the author instructions for full details.

 To justify publication in BoC, manuscripts must make a significant contribution to our understanding of the mechanistic relationships that govern cellular functions.
 Descriptive work will only be published if it establishes a new experimental model or if the data provide a structural basis for the interpretation of functional data.